 ★ Free quarterly updates (iSilo version only).

-★ The space it will take up on your PDA will be 70 MB (can run on memory card or memory stick and expansion chips, most start at sizes of 8,000 MB = 8 GB).
+★ The space it will take up on your PDA will be 77 MB (can run on memory card or memory stick and expansion chips, most start at sizes of 8,000 MB = 8 GB).
 Once purchased, you own a an non-expiring copy of the database that you can utilize on just about any device you wish (see below).

 ★ Over 250 Step-by-Step Procedures Included: